KrusnikViers/Lexicanum/README.md

 # Lexicanum

-GUI-based utility to create Anki decks for language learning purposes.
+GUI utility to build and edit Anki decks for foreign words

 ## Development flow